AbhayShukla1907/Travel-Memory-Application-Deployment/README.md

 3. Add the instances to the ELB and configure health checks to ensure traffic is routed only to healthy instances.
 4.
 ## Domain Setup with Cloudflare
-1. Create an Account on Cloudflare and add your domain.
+1. Create an Account on Cloudflare and add domain.
 2. Configure DNS Records:
-     Create a CNAME record pointing to your load balancer endpoint.
+     Create a CNAME record pointing to load balancer endpoint.
      Create an A record with the IP address of the EC2 instance hosting the frontend.
 ## Contributing
 Contributions are welcome!
-If you have suggestions for improvements, please fork the repo and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.